Opportunities for MCH Trainees and Prospective Students

-Dornsife’s Masters of Public Health (MPH) students complete an Applied Practical Experience (APE) and an Integrated Learning Experience (ILE) project as part of their program.
-The APE and ILE offer practical experiences that enhance skills and build upon classroom knowledge.
+Dornsife’s Masters of Public Health (MPH) students complete a community-based Applied Practical Experience (APE) and an Integrated Learning Experience (ILE) project as part of their program.
+The APE (also commonly called a practicum) and ILE offer practical experiences that enhance skills and build upon classroom knowledge.

 There are multiple opportunities for MCH trainees to focus their APE/ILE on maternal and child health challenges in the field of public health.